TomBric/stratux-radar-display/README.md

          - cd /home/pi/stratux-radar-display/main && python3 radar.py -b -r -d Epaper_3in7 -c 192.168.10.1 &
          - cd /home/pi/stratux-radar-display/main && python3 radar.py -b -r -d Epaper_1in54 -c 192.168.10.1 &

-      The configuration script made an entry in the crontab of user pi, so that radar will start automatically after reboot.
+      The configuration script will configure the pi so that the radar display will start automatically after reboot.

 ### Installation on a standard stratux device (for stratux versions eu027 or newer!)